 What questions should I ask prior to hiring a Social Security attorney?

 Will my case be handled by an attorney?
 Many attorneys advertise for Social Security cases, only to send a non-attorney to the hearing.
 This never happens at The Sellers Law Firm!
 It never has and it never will!
-It is important to have an attorney at your hearing with you.
+It is important to have a Social Security Disability lawyer at your hearing with you.
 A non-attorney may have experience.
 A non-attorney may have knowledge, but only an attorney is governed by his or her state bar and can be punished in the event that he or she makes a mistake on your case.
-We firmly stand behind the statement that an experienced attorney offers you the best chance for success.
+We firmly stand behind the statement that an experienced Montgomery Social Security lawyer offers you the best chance for success.

 Will I meet with my attorney prior to my hearing?
 It is important for you to have met your attorney prior to your hearing so that you can become comfortable with him or her and so that he or she can become comfortable with you.
 You will be nervous enough at your hearing; you should know exactly who will be at your hearing with you.
 You should discuss your medical conditions with your attorney personally.
 Also, your attorney should explain to you the hearing process for your local hearing office.
 You should be comfortable with what to expect at your hearing prior to ever arriving at your hearing office for your hearing.